Update on Dairy Herd

 Robust biosecurity protocols are critical to preventing and managing Bovine Influenza A on dairy farms.
 According to the latest federal update the spread of clinical illness among the Michigan herd also indicates that HPAI transmission between cattle likely can occur.
 The USDA and partners have advised veterinarians and producers to:

-Dairy cattle are likely infected by droppings from wild birds carrying the virus.
-Infection can be spread through movement of people, on their clothing, gloves, soles of their shoes; on vehicle tires, animal trailers and other equipment, in addition to contaminated water, and through the movement of other animals.
+USDA reports that dairy cattle were initially infected by droppings from wild birds carrying the virus.
+Once in a dairy herd, the virus can be spread through raw milk, movement of people, on clothing, gloves, shoes; on vehicle tires, animal trailers and other equipment, in addition to contaminated water, and through the movement of animals.
+Transmission to poultry collocated with dairy cattle has been reported.

 According to the National Milk Producers' Federation (NMPF), bovine influenza A virus is easily killed by many disinfectants.
 Keeping equipment, clothing and footwear clean helps protect cattle from many viruses and bacteria.
 Click here for a list of EPA registered disinfectants that kill HPAI.